Rotorcraft Loss of Lubrication

 Air Vehicles, and major Subsystem."
 [6]

-Due to recent LOL failures, the Canadian
+Following recent LoL failures, the Canadian

-Transportation Safety Board (TSB) recommended
+Transportation Safety Board (TSB) found that

 formation of a Joint Cooperation Team (JCT) to

-review and update LoL certification specifications
+review and update LoL certification

-EASA releases an initial Certification
+(EASA) and EASA releases an initial

-Memorandum, “Large Helicopter Main Gearbox
+“Large Helicopter Main Gearbox Certification

 • A Certification Memorandum (CM) is non-